RedHatInsights/yggdrasil/README.md

 A worker can transmit data back to a destination by calling the `com.redhat.yggdrasil.Dispatcher1.Transmit` method.

+Package `worker` implements the above requirements implicitly, enabling workers to be written without needing to worry about much of the D-Bus requirements outlined above.

-See `worker/echo` for a working implementation of a worker program.
+See `worker/echo` for a reference implementation of a worker program.